usnationalarchives/OPAProd/README.md

 For example, here is the first issue in the tracker: "*[Make all fields sortable in the API](https://github.com/usnationalarchives/OPAProd/issues/1)*".

+### Tracking issue

+A *[tracking issue](https://wiki.mozilla.org/Engagement/Integrated_Marketing/Definitions#Tracking_Bug)* (or "tracking bug") is a type of issue report which is used to track all open issues related to a bigger component.
+The issue report itself is just about the component, and then related issues are listed in the summary and their status is continuously updated.
+The tracking issues should use the "[tracking issue](https://github.com/usnationalarchives/OPAProd/labels/tracking%20issue)" label, so that the label can be used to easily see summaries of all the major components.

+For example, [issue #8](https://github.com/usnationalarchives/OPAProd/issues/8) is a tracking bug for **advanced search**.
+It is currently tracking issues [#5](https://github.com/usnationalarchives/OPAProd/issues/5), [#6](https://github.com/usnationalarchives/OPAProd/issues/6), and [#7](https://github.com/usnationalarchives/OPAProd/issues/7), which are all related to advanced search.

 ## GitHub help

 GitHub uses *[Markdown](https://help.github.com/articles/markdown-basics/)* for formatting in issues.
 It's also how this file is displaying as formatted in the browser (hence the `.md` in `README.md`).
 You can use Markdown to hyperlink text, make bold and italic text, section headers, bulleted or numbered lists, and so on.